FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 * `edc.api.auth.key`: Value of the header used for authentication when calling endpoints of the data management API.

-An example configuration for an ready to use EDC with the _edc-extension4AAS_ and _ids_:
+An example configuration for a ready to use EDC with the _edc-extension4AAS_ and _ids_:
 ```
 # extension4AAS
 edc.aas.logPrefix = EDC-AAS-Extension